Posted: March 12th, 2023

 4. Incorporate theory and/or scholarly research for at least one of the communication concepts that we have covered in the course (e.g. interpersonal, non-verbal communication).

-5. Cite (in text and in the reference list) at least two scholarly sources outside the materials used in the course with an acceptable/established citation format to support your postion.
+outside the materials used in the course with an acceptable/established citation format to support your postion.

 6. Written in MLA format